mightyaryan/mightyaryan/README.md

 - 👀 I’m interested in coding
 - 🌱 I’m currently learning Web development
 - 💞️ I’m looking to collaborate on web development projects
-- 📫 You  can reach me through through LinkedIn - Aryan Dhingra
+- 📫 You  can reach me  through LinkedIn - Aryan Dhingra

 <!---
 mightyaryan/mightyaryan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.